How to improve my concept art?

 I won’t draw everything as it is (I guess I would go crazy :)) but extract the shapes that interest me.

 It took me about 3 hours.
-It’s definitely too long because I wanted to sketch as many shape as possible.
-Next time, I will draw with an even looser hand to sketch faster and explore more.
+It’s definitely too long because I wanted to sketch as many shapes as possible.

 The cafe closed at 2am and I was the last client.
-Time to go home, write this article and go to sleep !
+Time to go home, write this article, and go to sleep !